regallll/motorstorm-modding-resources/README.md

 - This was all done on RPCS3.
 Some things may not work on real PS3s.
 - When displaying hex, full stops `.` are also used to denote null characters, and `XX` / `*` is used to show that there could be any value in these positions.
-- Assume big-endianness has been used unless stated otherwise.
+- Assume big-endianness has been used for the PS3 games, and little-endianness for Arctic Edge, unless stated otherwise.

 ## Places to discuss MotorStorm modding
 - [#🔧modding in the MotorStorm Festival Discord](https://discord.gg/msNdNaFyGU)